arteprog/programacao-criativa/conteudo/desenho-basico.md

 ## Bibliografia

-Reas, Casey e McWilliams.
-2010.
-FORM+CODE in design, art and architecture.
-New York: Princeton Architectural Press.
+Casey Reas and Ben Fry.
+2007.
+Processing: A Programming Handbook for Visual Designers and Artists.Cambridge: MIT Press.